 - Your age affects your points score.
 Too young can be as bad as being too old.

-- If you’re single it can be a problem – being married gives the impression that you’re stable.
+- If you’re single it can be a problem – being married gives the impression that you’re stable and have a potential second income to rely on.

 - Having the same address over a long period of time will help.